cdleong/cdleong.github.io/_posts/2023-08-29-tpus-go-brr-but-i-cant-afford-them.md

 ### Examples:
 * Most of them nowadays. mBERT for example.
+* https://huggingface.co/training-cluster lets you estimate costs for training LLMs.
+Costs _start_ at $57k for the smallest, on the least data

-## Oh... but I don't have piles of monolingual text.
+## Oh... but I don't have piles of monolingual text in my language.

 Oh.
 What _do_ you have?
 (To be continued!)